justifiHQ/ww-container/README.md

 ## Build

-Before release, you can check build error by running `yarn build --name=ww-image`
+Before release, you can check build error by running `yarn build --name=ww-container`